 Coronary artery disease care at Mayo Clinic

-- Your Mayo Clinic care team.
-Mayo Clinic doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and other areas collaborate as a multidisciplinary team to provide coordinated, comprehensive care.
+Mayo Clinic doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and other care providers work together as a multidisciplinary team to provide coordinated, comprehensive care.
+This collaborative approach means providers can often evaluate you and develop a treatment plan within two or three days.

-- Individualized approach.
-Mayo Clinic doctors assess your cardiovascular risk and develop a personalized risk assessment plan for you based on your test results.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+- Personalized approach.
+Mayo Clinic health care providers assess your cardiovascular risk and develop an individualized risk assessment plan based on your specific test results.
+Providers at Mayo Clinic get to know you and your concerns completely and explain your options in plain language.

-- Research.
-Doctors at Mayo Clinic study new diagnostic tests and treatment options for coronary artery disease and other heart diseases and conduct clinical trials.
+- Innovative research.
+Researchers at Mayo Clinic study new diagnostic tests and treatment options for coronary artery disease and other heart diseases and conduct clinical trials.

 The Mayo Clinic experience and patient stories